funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/custom-signing.md

 ## signAndVerifyInterpretedBytes

-This method is used to call contract calls we whitelist, for example `openFateChannel`, without the need for the approval modal.
+This method is used to make whitelisted contract calls, for example `openFateChannel`, without the need for the approval modal.

 ```ts
  public async signAndVerifyInterpretedBytes(